 Today, the question is not whether to invest in customer experience or not, but rather where and how to.
 Insurers who are starting their customer experience improvement journey can accelerate their performance by addressing these four areas:

 - Start with experiences that matter the most: It is generally not feasible to try and improve customer experience all at once.
-Because not every touch point has the same level of impact on overall experience.
+Because not every touch point has the same level of impact on the overall experience.
 Instead, there should be few ‘must win battles’ defined in the organization that will have the most impact on customer experience.
-So, the million dollar question: how to find these ‘must win battles?
-One way is to run an intuitive process and to select focus areas from ‘known history’ since the organization may have the know-how on which customer journeys are most influential on loyalty or satisfaction.
-Another way is to take the complete picture of the customer journey and to find out pain points through a quantitative process.
+So, the million dollar question is how to find these ‘must win battles?
+One way is to run an intuitive process and select focus areas from ‘known history’ since the organization may have the know-how on which customer journeys are most influential on loyalty or satisfaction.
+Another way is to take the complete picture of the customer journey and identify pain points through a quantitative process.